w3f/Grants-Program/applications/sensio_network.md

 - Are there any other projects similar to yours?
 If so, how is your project different?

-There are project that share similar approache, like majority of PoE/TimeStamping, but none of them does what we are trying to accomplish.
+There are projects that share a similar approache, like majority of PoE/TimeStamping, but none of them does what we are trying to accomplish.
 Sensio, at the moment, is the only project out there that provides verifiable ownership and copyright claims based on real workflows, not `first came -> first hashed it -> owned it`.

 - The team's long-term plans and intentions with this project.